 But then again, that's what they really want, isn't it?
 Are you going to fight this time, faculty?
 Decades slipped away, governance slipped away and you couldn't be bothered as deans sold it all up the chain.
 Pissing away privilege earned—EARNED, not given.

 And behold, the great public universities are falling, soon to be no better than some for-profit diploma mill.
 I hated that class and he had tenure, let's make them all dance... stem cell research? let's make them dance.
-Gender studies? make them dance for us.
+History?
+Make them dance for us.
 Poetry and chemistry and all of it must dance for us or tear it all down.
 That's the real reform we know because we're experts because we paid our discount fare and that's all expertise is any more.

 Their grand design unfolds—no rest until every dark skinned person is in prison, every stem graduate training their H1-B replacement, every arts and humanities grad doing marketing.
 And anyone who dares create new knowledge that isn't salable must ever dance on command.